CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 ### postgres_exporter

-This new exporter for PostgreSQL allows for just a single exporter to connect to all databases within a PostgreSQL instance as well as connecting directly to PgBouncer to collect is metrics.
+This new exporter for PostgreSQL allows for just a single exporter to connect to all databases within a PostgreSQL instance as well as connecting directly to PgBouncer to collect its metrics.
 There is no longer any need for the postgres_exporter to be running, so its services can be shutdown.
 Some examples of those service names based on the old documentation are as follows:

 ```